Financial Mathematics BSc

 - Advanced Microeconomics

-This module is designed to further develop your understanding of core microeconomic principles by exploring a number of advanced topics in microeconomics.
+This module is designed to further develop students' understanding of core microeconomic principles by exploring a number of advanced topics in microeconomics.
 The course material will be predominately theoretical with a substantial mathematical component and some evaluation of empirical evidence.
 Indicative topics include: decision-making under uncertainty; insurance markets, principal-agent theory, risk aversion and risky asset holdings; cooperative and non-cooperative bargaining; economics of sporting contests.20 credits

 - Corporate Finance